gasparka/thesis/docs/3_synthesis.rst

 .. note:: Function 'update_registers' is called on clock raising edge, while the 'main' is called as a combinatory function.

-Synthesising the revised code shows that the pipelined MAC has been implemented (:numref:`mac_rtl_end`)..
+Synthesising the revised code shows that the pipelined MAC has been implemented (:numref:`mac_rtl_end`).
+The ``coef`` variable is not synthesised to register as it is determined to be constant.

 .. _mac_rtl_end:
 .. figure:: img/mac_rtl.png